RodricBr/Bash-Professional/README.md

   "-plow" flag shows all questions, irrespective of whatever default might have been set elsewhere.
 - 1- Select the encoding type
-  2- The character set to support (Latin1 is recommended) 3- And finally, the font name.
+  2- The character set to support (Latin1 is recommended) 3- Select the font name.
+In this example, you'd have to select "Terminus" font.
+  4- And finally, the desired font size.

 $ cat /etc/default/console-setup
 - And to check if everything is as expected, we can cat console-setup